 Some people believe that mechanic gloves are made from rubber or plastic because these materials are so often used in other types of work gloves.
-This is not the case!
+However, this is not the case!

 What are Mechanics Gloves Made Of?

-Neoprene has some great durability qualities, making it easy for mechanics gloves to have an extended life span without ripping any seams at the joints in your fingers when bending them back and forth repeatedly.
-They’re often less expensive like other gloves made of cotton, so the quality is there for an economical price point.
-What’s your favorite type of material to wear when working in a garage or on a construction site?
+Neoprene is extremely durable, making it easy for mechanics gloves to have an extra long life span.
+They’re also often less expensive than other gloves made of cotton, so the quality is there from an economical price point.

 There are many benefits for mechanics wearing safety gloves.
-Some of the benefits include protecting their hands from heat, which can be an issue if they’re working with a surface like concrete.
+Some of the benefits include:

-If budget isn’t too big of an issue, neoprene gloves may end up being cheaper in the long run because they last longer before needing to be replaced (typically between six months to one year).
+If budget isn’t much of an issue, neoprene gloves may end up being cheaper in the long run because they last longer before needing to be replaced (typically between six months to one year).

 - Neoprene gloves are resistant to chemicals and solvents.

 - They are also easier on the wallet as they last longer than leather work gloves before needing replacement.

 - Neoprene’s durability makes it suitable for individuals who need strong protection from harsh environments like chemical plants where contact burns could occur due to exposure.

 - The material is less breathable, so it may not be a good choice for individuals who have sensitive skin or live in an area with warmer temperatures year-round.